Pinperepette/Armocromia/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Terminal Emulator Requirements

+This script requires a terminal emulator that supports Sixel graphics, such as iTerm2 for macOS.
+Before running the script, ensure that you have a compatible terminal emulator installed on your system.
+For iTerm2 on macOS, you can download it from the official website: https://iterm2.com/

 Additionally, you need to install img2sixel using your operating system's package manager.
 For example, on Debian/Ubuntu, you can use the following command:
 ```bash
 sudo apt-get install libsixel-bin